 - Preschool: ages 3 - 4

-Students within the preschool, kindergarten and elementary shall be grouped according to student need (academic, social and behavioral).
+Students within the preschool, kindergarten, elementary, and middle school shall be grouped according to student need (academic, social and behavioral).
 Students shall be housed as determined most appropriate, considering age, numbers of residential students, and characteristics of dormitory facilities.

 Students with secondary handicaps shall be educated and provided residential programming with their deaf peers to the maximum extent possible within the definition of appropriate educational programming as determined by each student's IEP.

 Students shall be promoted on the following basis: